ONS-Innovation/keh-digital-landscape/testing/frontend/README.md

-# PlayWright & Axe-Core Testing
+# Playwright & Axe-Core Testing

 WCAG means the Web Content Accessibility Guidelines.
 By default, the tests run the latest version of WCAG2.0 and WCAG2.1.
 To run different tests, you can use specific tags when running with `node test.js {tag1} {tag2}`.
 You can view all compatible axe-core tags [here](https://www.deque.com/axe/core-documentation/api-documentation/#axecore-tags).